New Horizons Has Captured Surprising New Images Of Ultima Thule That Have Created ‘Scientific Puzzles’

 However, scientists have also noted that Saturn’s moons were created very close to the enormous gas giant planet’s rings, instead of deep space, where Ultima Thule originated from.

-These latest surprising images of Ultima Thule are really only the beginning of the data from New Horizons in a sense as transmission is exceedingly slow at just 44.4 astronomical units for its data connection, and with further data will come even more valuable information about Ultima Thule, which has been classed as a pristine planetesimal.
+These latest surprising images of Ultima Thule are really only the beginning of the data from New Horizons in a sense, as transmission is exceedingly slow across the ever-growing 44.4 astronomical units between Earth and New Horizons.
+With further data will come even more valuable information about Ultima Thule, which has been classed as a pristine planetesimal.